Visual-Computing/LAS_FLAS/README.md

 pip install -r requirements.txt
 ```

+*Update*
+We added the images and feature vectors from the sets described in the paper.
+You can try them out in this [notebook](DPQ_LAS&DPQ_LAS&FLAS_withImages_FV50.ipynb).
+Please unzip the data.zip file before running this notebook.

 ## Reference

 Reference to cite when you use any of the presented algorithmns in a research paper: